 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 Membership in PERF means you are working toward earning a retirement income.
 You and your employer may share in paying for this benefit.
 However, this depends upon how your employer participates in PERF.
-There are two pieces making up the PERF Hybrid plan benefit structure:
+A PERF benefit has two parts:

-This portion of your PERF benefits is paid as a lifetime monthly benefit.
-It is funded entirely by your employer at no cost to you, and remains an employer asset.
-When a member applies to receive a retirement benefit, the employer account will be used to fund those retirement benefits.
-Members who choose to leave PERF-covered service and do not become eligible to receive a retirement benefit cannot withdraw these funds.
-Since this is a relationship between PERF and employers, you will not be asked to make any decisions regarding the management of pension benefit contributions.
+Your pension benefit is paid as a lifetime monthly benefit.
+Your employer funds this at no cost to you, and it is an employer asset.
+When you apply for a retirement benefit, your employer account will fund those retirement benefits.
+If you leave a PERF-covered position before you qualify for a retirement benefit, you cannot withdraw these funds.
+This is a relationship between PERF and employers, you will not be asked to make decisions about the management of pension benefit money.

-The second part of the Hybrid plan benefit structure is the Annuity Savings Account (ASA).
-It serves to supplement the pension benefit at retirement and is an important way of increasing your retirement savings.
-However, if you leave covered employment before becoming eligible to receive a retirement benefit, you may take a distribution of your ASA.
+The second part of the PERF benefit is the Annuity Savings Account (ASA).
+It supplements your pension benefit at retirement.
+It is an important way to boost your retirement savings.
+If you leave covered employment before you qualify for a retirement benefit, you may withdraw your ASA.

-Within the ASA there are two types of contributions – mandatory and voluntary.
-The mandatory portion can be paid by the employer, the employee, or shared by both.
-The voluntary portion is optional and available to members who work for an employer who participates in the voluntary contributions program.
+The ASA has two types of contributions – mandatory and voluntary.
+The mandatory part can be paid by the employer, the employee, or shared by both.
+The voluntary part is optional and available to you if you work for an employer who participates in the voluntary contributions program.

-State law requires that 3 percent of an employee’s gross wages (regular and overtime pay) must be contributed to fund the ASA.
+State law requires that 3 percent of your gross wages (regular and overtime pay) must be contributed to fund your ASA.

-Whether deducted or paid by the employer, this is a mandatory contribution to benefit each member of the fund.
-It is sent to PERF for deposit in your ASA, as mandated by state law.
-If you are not vested at the time of distribution, the non-taxable benefit will be paid directly to you in a lump sum or you can elect to roll over the non-taxable amount in some cases.
-If you are vested at the time of distribution, IRS regulations mandate that your non-taxable benefit must be recovered over the life of the pension.
-A portion of each monthly pension payment will be non-taxable until your entire post-tax contribution amount is recovered.
+If you are not vested when you withdraw your ASA, the non-taxable benefit is paid to you in a lump sum or in some cases, you can roll over the non-taxable amount.
+If you are vested at withdrawal, IRS regulations require that part of your non-taxable benefit must be recovered over the life of the pension.
+Part of each monthly pension payment will be non-taxable until your entire post-tax contribution amount is recovered.
 Additional information can be found in the Taxation on the ASA section in this document.

 Voluntary contributions to the ASA are made through a payroll deduction with your employer.
-You may make additional contributions to your ASA if your employer’s governing body has decided, by resolution, to allow payroll deductions for this purpose.
-The employer can make this decision at any time, and may choose to stop payroll deductions at any time.
-The maximum for all types of voluntary contributions is 10 percent of gross wages in addition to the 3 percent mandatory contribution.
+You may make additional contributions to your ASA if your employer allows a payroll deduction.
+The employer can make this decision at any time, and may also stop at any time.
+The maximum for all types of voluntary contributions is 10 percent of your gross wages in addition to the 3 percent mandatory contribution.

 Post-Tax Voluntary Contributions

-For you to make post-tax voluntary contributions, your employer must simply agree to deduct the amount requested (up to ten-percent [10%]).
-That money is then sent to PERF as a contribution to your ASA.
-You may choose to stop making post-tax voluntary contributions or change the amount deducted at any time.
+In order for you to make after-tax voluntary contributions, your employer must agree to deduct the amount requested (up to 10 percent).
+That money is sent to PERF.
+You can stop making post-tax contributions or change the amount deducted at any time.

 Pre-Tax Voluntary Contributions

-You are urged to carefully consider all the conditions and consequences of pre-tax contributions because making changes later is severely restricted.
+Carefully consider all the conditions and impacts of pre-tax contributions.
+Your ability to make changes later is severely restricted.